Worker with headset

 “Pay attention to the candidate’s eye contact with you, facial expression, voice tone and loudness, and body language,” recommends Dudley.

-"Additionally, ask behavioral-based questions, such as, 'Tell me about a time you worked with an especially difficult individual on a team,' and 'What are you most proud of creating from scratch at your last job?'
-These can provide further insights into the candidate’s soft skills or lack thereof," Buhler said.
+Behavioral interview questions can also uncover someone’s soft skills.
+Asking questions such as “Tell me about a time you worked with an especially difficult individual on a team” or “What are you most proud of creating from scratch at your last job?” can provide further insights into the candidate’s soft skills.

 “It’s important to make improving an employee’s soft skills an ongoing effort.
-The best results come from 360-degree feedback where your manager and peers evaluate you,” said McDonald.
+The best results come from 360-degree feedback where your manager and peers evaluate you,” McDonald said.

-For instance, we use a system where our employees answer questions, McDonald said.
-“Then, our HR team condenses the responses into actionable feedback, not to criticize but to point out actions to help an employee grow.”
+For instance, Springer Venture Group, where McDonald was Executive Vice President—People, uses a system where our employees answer questions, she said.
+“Then, [the] HR team condenses the responses into actionable feedback, not to criticize but to point out actions to help an employee grow.”

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.